-Many people these days work from home as a “remote worker”.
+Many people these days work from home as a remote worker.
 Others have a space set aside to pay bills, go over information and organize home living.
-If you are doing these things on the kitchen table I would like to inspire you to refresh a room…for your own Home Office.
+If you are doing these things on the kitchen table now is the time to be inspired to refresh a room…for your own Home Office.

 Whether your home office is a designated space for running a business, the occasional telecommute, or simply a nook for paying bills and organizing your schedule, creating a comfortable, well-lit office will make you happier while you’re in it.

-When determining which room to use to refresh, consider how much time you’ll spend there, and how nice it needs to be to “get” you in there.
-If you dread going to your “office” you will likely fall behind with household needs or not be motivated for your job.
+When determining which room to use to refresh, consider how much time you’ll spend there, and how nice it needs to be to get you in there.
+If you dread going to your office you will likely fall behind with household chores or not be motivated for your job.

-Choose a room with windows—maybe one for those that are easily distracted and for those that do their best work looking outside?
-Find a room with more windows.
+Choose a room with windows.
+For those that are easily distracted and those that do their best work looking outside find a room with more windows.
 For those that will have customers or clients stopping by, choose the room closest to the front door.
 That way your clients aren’t traipsing through your house to get there.
 This will also lift your burden knowing you don’t have to keep the house spotless at all times.

-Once you’ve chosen this room let’s refresh it!
+Once you’ve chosen this room it's time to refresh it!